“The wound is where the light enters.”

 —Rumi

 When you think of “trauma,” what comes to mind?
-Most of us think of the “big” things: Violence, natural (or human-driven) disasters, accidents, loss, tragedy, etc. And those are some events and experiences that we might all agree are traumatic.
+Most of us think of the “big” things: Violence, natural (or human-driven) disasters, accidents, loss, tragedy, etc. These are examples of events or experiences that we might all agree are traumatic.

-However, we may also experience trauma in our most intimate relationships... abandonment, abuse, neglect, terror, antipathy, even ambivalence.
-As human beings, for our true well-being, we need to feel seen, heard, and “felt” in much the same way that we need food, shelter, and protection.
-When our caregivers (when we are children) and our most intimate loved ones (when we are adults) cannot provide that (for whatever reason), our bodies may perceive those experiences of those important relationships as traumatic.
+However, we may also experience trauma in our most intimate relationships... abandonment, betrayal, rejection, abuse, neglect, terror, antipathy, even ambivalence.
+As human beings, we need to feel seen, heard, and “felt” by significant others in our lives, in much the same way that we need food, shelter, and protection.
+When our childhood caregivers and our most intimate loved ones (when we are adults) cannot provide that (for whatever reason), our bodies may perceive these relationships as traumatic.

-It can be helpful to think of "trauma” as any extraordinarily stressful event, experience, or relationship that shatters your sense of security.
-The greater the level of helplessness, overwhelm, isolation, and/or fear we feel, the more like your body will “encode” the experience as traumatic.
+It can be helpful to think of “trauma” as any extraordinarily stressful event, experience, or relationship that shatters your body’s perceived sense of security.
+The greater the level of helplessness, overwhelm, isolation, and/or fear you feel, the more likely your body will “encode” the experience as traumatic.

 the good news...

-For the most part, we humans do a pretty good job at "processing" traumatic experiences.
+For the most part, we humans do a pretty good job at “processing” traumatic experiences.
+We are wired to “process” those experiences.
 We are wired to survive!
-We are wired to "process" those experiences.

 so what is this processing thing?

-“Processed” trauma simply means that we are able to come out of an experience with a true sense that it's over and that we are safe.
+“Processed” trauma simply means that we are able to go through come out of a difficult experience with a true sense that it’s over and that we are safe.
 It goes something like this: We run into a bear in the woods.
-We fight, run, or freeze.
-If we survive, the bear goes away and we have a true sense that it's over.
+We find a way to survive; usually by fighting, fleeing, or if necessary, freezing.
+If we survive, the bear goes away and we have a true sense that it’s over.
 Whew!
 We're safe!
-We can get on with life.
+And we can get on with life.

-Trauma that goes “unprocessed” doesn't know what to do with itself.
-So it lingers; it continues to live in the body, not really sure if we’re safe.
-The body, not knowing if it's safe, continues to send signals of alarm, even when it isn't really necessary.
+Trauma that goes “unprocessed” doesn’t know what to do with itself.
+So it lingers; it continues to live in the body, never really sure if we’re safe.
+The body, not knowing if it’s safe, continues to send signals of alarm, even when it is no longer necessary.
 We try to “move on,” but the body is still waiting for the next shoe to drop.

 And that can have long-term consequences, some of which we aren’t even aware.
 It can impair our ability to connect—to ourselves, to our bodies, to others, and to the world—in meaningful and healthy ways.
 It prevents us from living the full, rich life we deserve.

-so we feel stuck! and what does that look like?
+And that leaves us feeling stuck!
+So what does that look like?

 -